-In department 2, we investigate the effects of the trophic level, hydromorphology and climate on lake and river ecosystems, as well as their stability and long-term development.
+In the Department of Ecosystem Research, we investigate the effects of the trophic level, hydromorphology and climate on lake and river ecosystems, as well as their stability and long-term development.
 We study interactions between biotic ecosystem components (microorganisms, plankton, macrophytes, macroinvertebrates and parasites) and their physical and chemical environment as well as the key processes of physical limnology, primary production, evolution, and carbon flux.
 We employ techniques used in molecular biology and genomics, laboratory and field research; we exploit long-term databases and apply statistical and deterministic models.
 Our research, integrated into global research on the effects of climate change and biodiversity, provides the basis for developing theoretical concepts.

 The authors have quantified the long-term temperature changes in 139 lakes worldwide.
 They analysed shifts in thermal habitats and found that as lakes warm, species will need to shift to different depths or seasons.
 Lakes in the tropics are particularly affected.

 A research team has studied the close relationships between infectious diseases and biological invasions.
 The "One Health" approach considers the health of humans as well as animals, plants and other elements of the environment to prevent pandemics and the spread of invasive alien species.